 - Employment at Senior Clinician level specifically responsible for CHM assessment

-Where a participant requires complex home modifications (HM), their plan will also include funding to engage a building professional to consult with the participant and their Occupational Therapist on the recommended works.
+Where a participant requires CHM, and for some cases of HM, their plan will also include funding for a building professional to consult with the participant and their Occupational Therapist on the recommended works.

-Participants will generally be required to provide the NDIA with a quote from a builder.
-For modifications exceeding $15,000, two quotes may be required.
+Participants are generally required to provide the NDIA with a quote from a builder.

-- an overall quote for the job, inclusive of GST.
+- an overall quote for the job, inclusive of GST (where applicable).

 You should work closely with participants to understand their needs and how you will be paid for supports and services you have provided.